hedgehogs-mind/spring-couch/docs/usage/get_started.md

-# Get Started with Couch2r
+# Get Started with CouchRest

 This page is a quick start guide.
 At the end, you will have published your first entity via REST.